dailydreamer/blog/content/post/2016-03-07-difficult-conversation.md

 standard of mutual caretaking; relationships that always go one way rarely last.

-Talk about how to keep communication open as you go for- ward.
+Talk about how to keep communication open as you go forward.